On the multiple-scale analysis for some linear partial $q$-difference and differential equations with holomorphic coefficients: Existence of formal series solutions in the complex parameter and asymptotic expansion in two levels

 \begin{defin} Let $V$ be a bounded open sector with vertex at 0 in $\C$.
 Let $(\mathbb{F},\left\|\cdot\right\|_{\mathbb{F}})$ be a complex Banach space.
 Let $q\in\R$ with $q>1$ and let $k$ be a positive integer.
 We say that a holomorphic function $f:V\to\mathbb{F}$ admits the formal power series $\hat{f}(\epsilon)=\sum_{n\ge0}f_n\epsilon^n\in\mathbb{F}[[\epsilon]]$ as its $q$-Gevrey asymptotic expansion of order $1/k$ if for every open subsector $U$ with $(\overline{U}\setminus\{0\})\subseteq V$, there exist $A,C>0$ such that

 for every $\epsilon\in U$, and $N\ge0$. \end{defin}

-The set of functions which admit null q-Gevrey asymptotic expansion of certain positive order are characterized as follows.
+The set of functions which admit null $q$-Gevrey asymptotic expansion of certain positive order are characterized as follows.
 The proof of this result, already stated in~\cite{ma}, provides the $q$-analog of Theorem XI-3-2 in~\cite{hssi}.

 \begin{lemma} A holomorphic function $f:V\to\mathbb{F}$ admits the null formal power series $\hat{0}\in\mathbb{F}[[\epsilon]]$ as its $q$-Gevrey asymptotic expansion of order $1/k$ if and only if for every open subsector $U$ with $(\overline{U}\setminus\{0\})\subseteq V$ there exist constants $K_1\in\R$ and $K_2>0$ with